Louisiana Ragin' Cajuns softball

 The Louisiana Ragin' Cajuns softball team represents the University of Louisiana at Lafayette in NCAA Division I college softball.
 The team participates in the Sun Belt Conference.
-The Ragin' Cajuns are currently led by soon-to-be third-year head coach Gerry Glasco after former head coach Michael Lotief was fired on November 1, 2017.
+The Ragin' Cajuns were most recently led by head coach Gerry Glasco.
 Yvette Girouard was head coach from 1981 to 2000 leading the Ragin' Cajuns to 10 NCAA tournaments and three Women's College World Series appearances.
 The team plays its home games at Yvette Girouard Field at Lamson Park located on the university's athletic campus.